bchugg/stat-map/index.md

 ---
 title: Home
 created: 2024-08-29
-lastmod: 2024-10-13
+lastmod: 2024-11-27
 ---

-Welcome to the stats map, a (growing) collection of notes on various subtopics in statistics, probability, and theoretical computer science.
+Welcome to the stats map, a (growing) collection of notes on various topics in statistics, probability, and theoretical computer science.

 Unlike a traditional textbook, these notes prioritize the connections between subjects instead of giving a full treatment of each subject on its own.
 I don't provide many proofs or formal definitions.
 This is an attempt to understand how the world of statistics hangs together; to chart the outlines of what we know and the techniques we use.
 It is an attempt at a [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten)—or second brain—for statistics and probability.

 ![[zettel.jpeg|center|500]]

 These are, obviously, my notes.
 They are not unbiased.
 They reflect my opinions on what's interesting and what's not.
 There will be significant detail on some topics and a total absence of many topics.
 That said, this is still in it's early stages (it's missing even basic material from a standard first year grad course in theoretical statistics), and it will continue to be expanded in the coming months and years.

+These notes suffer from the fractal nature of knowledge: the more you know, the more you realize you don't know.
+This results in many incomplete pages, and many `todo` tags flying around.
+I'm planning to get around to these, but for each one I tame several more are likely to pop up.
+Sorry, but I don't think there's any escape from this problem for an ever-growing note collection.

 > [!info] How to navigate
 > If you click on a link you will follow it.
 You can see a list of all notes on the left hand side of the page, and backlinks to the current note on the right hand side (or on the bottom if you're on a small screen).